 Funds Open to ALL COLUMBIA COLLEGE STUDENTS

-- Alumni Summer Internship Fund — general fund for students on financial aid pursuing unpaid or low paid summer internships
+- Alumni Summer Internship Fund — general fund for students pursuing unpaid or low-paid summer internships

 - Andrew Hyman Fellowship in Public Service Fund — provides support for students to pursue U.S.-based internships in the public sector, including government, community and public service.